teresaupdyke/qccodar/README.md

-This python code applies several quality control (QC) functions based on CODAR SeaSonde (COS) Radialmetric data currently output in COS RadialSuite version 7.x (and version 8.x upon request).
+This python code applies several quality control (QC) functions based on CODAR SeaSonde (COS) Radialmetric data currently output in COS RadialSuite version 7.x (and versions 8.x and 21.x upon request).
 There are two modes to this code: an auto-and manual-mode.
 Auto-mode is for realtime processing.
 Manual-mode is for processing all RadialMetric files in a specified folder in post-processing. qccodar is intended to run beside